Yes.

 Transformation

 “Energy is eternal delight,” as William Blake sings—and there is joy in the opportunities of this practice.
 I look to move.
 And, in this movement, my work is about finding adhesion between people.
-Transforming energy.
+Transforming energy—

 It is simply that—from inspiration to mind, from ideation to hand, from hand to fingers, pencil and the drawing-out of the ideal.
+That ideal, literally, is what we are drawn to.

 And I will continue this working until I die.